Skip to content

 The Affinity API supports filtering for list entries, but does not support filtering associations.

-When you use --expand people, the CLI:
+When you use --expand persons, the CLI:

 1. Fetches the list entries (can be filtered with --filter)